 Mr. ElSawy has been the president and chief executive officer (CEO) of Noblis since October 2007.
 In the same year, he was elected to the Noblis Board of Trustees.
-As president and CEO, he is responsible for the general management and strategic direction of its overall technical, financial, and administrative activities.
-Mr. ElSawy also serves as a board member for the Wolf Trap Foundation for the Performing Arts.
-He also serves on the board of the Washington Airports Task Force.
+As Noblis’ president and CEO, Mr. ElSawy is responsible for the general management and strategic direction of the company’s technical, financial, and administrative activities.
+Mr. ElSawy is a board member for the Wolf Trap Foundation for the Performing Arts and also serves on the board of the Washington Airports Task Force.

-Mr. ElSawy has extensive experience leading organizations and developing innovative solutions to some of the most complex challenges in the public sector including national security, transportation, health, sustainability, networking, and telecommunications.
+Mr. ElSawy has extensive experience leading organizations and developing innovative solutions to some of the most complex challenges in the public sector including national security, transportation, healthcare, sustainability, networking and telecommunications.

-Under his leadership, Noblis has been selected several times as one of the "50 Best Small and Mid-size Companies to Work for in America" and has been consistently named one of the "World's Most Ethical" companies by the Ethisphere Institute.
+Under his leadership, Noblis has been named one of the “50 Best Small and Mid-size Companies to Work for in America,” multiple times and has been consistently named one of the “World’s Most Ethical” companies by the Ethisphere Institute.

 Prior to joining Noblis, Mr. ElSawy was a senior vice president and general manager of the Center for Advanced Aviation System Development of The MITRE Corporation.
-Mr. ElSawy served for seven years as the director of the Federally Funded research and Development Center (FFRDC) for the Federal Aviation Administration (FAA).
-His work experience includes research and development, complex systems engineering, modeling and simulation, and informing aviation policy earning an international reputation as a leader in aviation.
+Mr. ElSawy served for seven years as the director of the Federally Funded Research and Development Center (FFRDC) for the Federal Aviation Administration (FAA).
+His work experience includes research and development, complex systems engineering, modeling and simulation, and informing domestic and international aviation policy.
+Mr. ElSawy established and ran public-private partnerships.
+He has earned an international reputation as a leader in aviation.

-In 2005, Mr. ElSawy was elected vice president of standards and a member of the board of American Institute of Aeronautics and Astronautics (AIAA).
-He served as chairman of Radio Technical Commission for Aeronautics (RTCA) from 2004-2006, and was a member of the FAA Research and Development Committee (REDAC).
+In 2005, Mr. ElSawy was elected Vice President of Standards and a member of the board of American Institute of Aeronautics and Astronautics (AIAA).
+He served as chairman of the Radio Technical Commission for Aeronautics (RTCA) from 2004 to 2006, and was a member of the FAA Research and Development Committee (REDAC).